hKedia/dShare/report/README.md

 *dShare*[]{label="fig:share"}](share.png){#fig:share width="\linewidth"}

 Firstly, the file's IPFS location is retrieved from the `File` contract.
-From this location, the encrypted is download and decrypted using uploader's private key.
+From this location, the encrypted key is download and decrypted using uploader's private key.

 ``` {.js}